ISISComputingGroup/ibex_developers_manual/LSi-Correlator.md

 The vendor-supplied example script, `ExampleMainCorrelator.py`, was modified to produce the `take_data` function in the EPICS IOC.

 **Note:** The second argument of the `LSICorrelator` object is the firmware revision on the device.
 This can be found from the LSi correlator vendor software.

+## The EPICS IOC
+The EPICS IOC is based on PCASpy to create and interact with PVs over channel access.
+A major function of the IOC is to convert the values taken in from channel access into values/objects which the LSI python API can interpret.
+This is why there is a PVConfig structure to standardise the conversions to and from PVs, and passing settings to the LSI vendor API.

+All communications to the physical device are handled by the LSI python API.
+The `take_data` function was developed from the example script supplied with this API.

+### Issues/gotchas
+ - Currently there are no IOC macros for this device.
+To change the IP address or the saved filepath this must be performed on the instrument in the PCASpy IOC code
+ - This device has is not polled, and so it is difficult to truly know whether the connection to the device has been dropped.
+Currently the device will read disconnected after a correlator run is started and no data is returned.
+   - It might be possible to do something with websockets which would provide more immediate feedback whether the device connection is still alive, which is what most devices do.
+ - Once the device connection has be severed, the IOC must be restarted.
+There is no logic in place to drop the `LSICorrelator` object and attempt a reconnection by spawning a new object.
+ - Two of the output values from the device, `TraceChA` and `TraceChB` have a length which is proportional to the measurement duration requested.
+Because PCASpy PV lengths are specified at IOC boot time, these arrays may have to be truncated to publish them as PVs.
+Currently they are not published, but are saved to file.
+ -